grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 Within the backticks, any character may appear except a backtick.
 A backtick can be included by concatenating a double-quoted string that contains a backtick using `+`.

-A multiline raw string is interpreted exactly as written:
+A multiline raw string is interpreted exactly as written.

 ```river
 `Hello,
 "world"!`
 ```

-is interpreted as a string with the value:
+The preceding multiline raw string is interpreted as a string with the following value:

 ```string
 Hello,